ga4gh/cat-vrs/schema/cat-vrs/def/ProteinSequenceConsequence.rst

    *  - definingContext
       - :ref:`Allele` | :ref:`IRI`
       - 1..1
-      - The `VRS Allele <https://vrs.ga4gh.org/en/2.0/terms_and_model.html#allele>`_ object that is congruent with (projects to the same codons) as alleles on other protein reference  sequences.
+      - The `Allele <https://vrs.ga4gh.org/en/2.0.0-ballot.2024-08/concepts/MolecularVariation/Allele.html#>`_ object that is congruent with (projects to the same codons) as alleles on other protein reference sequences.